5 - Senior, 6 - Graduate Student, Post graduate/Alum

 15 or more weeks

 Thank you for your interest in Princeton in Latin America (PiLA)!

-QUALIFICATIONS: Applicants should have strong foreign-language (Spanish, Portuguese) and English competency; an academic grounding in the region's culture, history, society, economics and politics; and a sustained record of volunteerism and community service, whether domestic (e.g., work with Latin American immigrant communities in the United States), in the region, or both.
-Prior field experience in the region is not required, but evidence of sustained prior engagement with and knowledge of the region's issues and peoples is imperative.
+QUALIFICATIONS: ● Applicants should have strong linguistic abilities in their target language (Spanish, Portuguese, French) and advanced English competency.
+While indigenous languages may be a plus, they are not required.
+The level expected is ACTFL Advanced-Mid High or CEFR C1 (100-400 hours of study) or above. ● an academic grounding in the region's culture, history, society, economics and politics ● and a sustained record of volunteerism and community service, whether domestic (e.g., work with Latin American immigrant communities in the United States), in the region, or both. ● Prior field experience in the region is not required, but evidence of sustained prior engagement with and knowledge of the region's issues and peoples is imperative.

 QUESTIONS?
 If you have a question please consult the Frequently Asked Questions (FAQs) as posted on our web site: pila-princeton.org.
 For questions regarding required language recommendations for example (e.g., if you are a native speaker, if you speak both Spanish and Portuguese, or if you speak both Spanish and Haitian Creole for example), check our FAQ page.
 Should you not find an answer to your question there, kindly direct all application-related questions VIA EMAIL to applications [at] pila-princeton.org.
 Do not call the front office with general questions about program details or the application process, as we are unable to respond via telephone.

 Dates / Deadlines:

 This program is not currently accepting applications.
 Please consult the sponsoring department's website for application open dates.